jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 These are statistical....

-Of course, our genotype does not determine our future-!-what scientists call "genetic determinism".
+Of course, our genotype does not determine our futureu2014what scientists call "genetic determinism".
 We can aspire to be different; break molds, boundaries, and records.
 We can can even dream of improving upon our nature, but never can we succeed by disregarding it.
 Our creative minds do not automatically know that, but as the Weismann Barrier and the Central dogma of molecular biology say, genetics can not change based on our ideas, beliefs, or life experiences.

 Anyone who tries to ignore our past is artificial and offers nothing but a dead end.